wangzqi/StockAlert/src/README.md

     $ chmod +x app.py
     $ python3 app.py
-Go to the website that is specified.
+Go to the website that is specified in your browser.